OctopusDeploy/docs/docs/octopus-rest-api/octopus-cli/export.md

 ---
 title: Export
-description: Using the Octopus CLI to export items from one Octopus Deploy Server to import into another.
+description: Using the Octopus CLI to export items from one Octopus Server to import into another.
 position: 130
 ---